Battle of the Saintes: Pre-battle movements

 On 3 April it was signalled that the repairs on the French fleet were complete.
 On 5 April it was reported that the French troops were boarding the ships.
 At 8:00 am on Sunday 8 April, it was reported that the French fleet were leaving Fort Royal.
 Rodney's fleet called all men to join their ships and they began leaving Gros Islet Bay at 10:30 am.

 The total French armada comprised 35 ships of the line, 10 frigates, and over 100 smaller ships.
 The smaller ships moved in advance of the men-of-war, heading for St. Pierre.

 Just past 4:00 pm Hood's Barfleur, at the head of the British fleet, espied five sails ahead that she presumed to be part of the French fleet.
 These came into view of Formidable around two hours later, just before sunset.
 They pursued the French through the night.
 At 2:00 am on 9 April, HMS St Albans dropped alongside Formidable, reporting that along with HMS Valiant, she had located the French fleet in the darkness.
 Rodney rested for the remainder of the night.

 The sun rose at 5:30 am.
 The French fleet extended from six to 12 miles distant, navigating the waters between Dominica and Guadeloupe.
 The majority of the warships lay off Prince Rupert's Bay.

 Due to a dead calm from 3:00 until 7:00 am, neither fleet could move.
 The initial wind only reached Barfleur and its eight support ships, causing them to detach ahead of the main fleet, which lay in the lee of Dominica.
 De Grasse saw the opportunity to cripple this advanced section and wheeled to begin the first attack.

 Battle

 On 9 April 1782 the copper-sheathed British fleet caught up with the French, who were surprised by their speed.
-Admiral de Grasse ordered the French convoy to head into Guadeloupe for repair, forcing him to escort two 50-gun ships (Fier and Experiment), and placing his fleet in line of battle in order to cover the retreat.
+De Grasse ordered the French convoy to head into Guadeloupe for repair, forcing him to escort two 50-gun ships (Fier and Experiment), and placing his fleet in line of battle in order to cover the retreat.